k0T0z/shader-gen/README.md

 2. Add it inside `gui/controller/vs_proto_node.hpp`.
 3. Add it inside the `VisualShaderEditor(MessageModel* model, QWidget* parent = nullptr)` in `gui/controller/visual_shader_editor.cpp`.
 4. Create a generator for it.

+## Rules

+I personally follow these rules to make the codebase clean and maintainable: [The Power of Ten – Rules for Developing Safety Critical Code](https://www.cs.otago.ac.nz/cosc345/resources/nasa-10-rules.pdf)